linkerd/linkerd2/README.md

 :balloon: Welcome to Linkerd2! :wave:

-Note: this project is currently in the middle of a migration from the old name (Conduit) to the new name (Linkerd2).
-While this transition is ongoing, there will be references to Conduit that don't make a lot of sense.
-Not to worry, we're working on it!
-For more information, check out the [announcement][announcement].

 Linkerd2 is an ultralight *service mesh*, designed to make modern applications safe and sane by transparently adding service discovery, load balancing, failure handling, instrumentation, and routing to all inter-service communication.